Parkinson's, which is sometimes referred to as idiopathic Parkinson's, is the most common form of parkinsonism.

-You can also read more in our Parkinsonism information sheet.
+You can read more in our Parkinsonism information sheet.

-The main symptoms of idiopatic Parkinson's are tremor, rigidity and slowness of movement.
+The main symptoms of idiopathic Parkinson's are tremor, rigidity and slowness of movement.

 Symptoms and the rate at which the condition progresses vary from person to person.
 This can make diagnosis difficult.

-One of the ways doctors diagnose idiopathic Parkinson's is by seeing if there is a response to Parkinson's medication.
+Another ways doctors may diagnose idiopathic Parkinson's is by seeing if there is a response to Parkinson's medication

 Vascular parkinsonism is one of the atypical forms of parkinsonism.